 Hepatocellular carcinoma (HCC), a type of liver cancer, can cause significant complications that include:

-4. Worsening ascites: Ascites is the accumulation of fluid in the abdominal cavity.
-In HCC, ascites can worsen, causing abdominal swelling and discomfort due to the liver's impaired ability to manage fluid levels.
+• Worsening ascites: Ascites is the accumulation of fluid in the abdominal cavity.
+In HCC, ascites can worsen.

-5. Variceal bleeding: Liver cancer can cause increased pressure in the portal vein, a major blood vessel in the liver.
-This can result in portal hypertension, leading to symptoms like abdominal swelling, varices (enlarged veins), and increased risk of bleeding in the digestive tract.
+• Variceal bleeding: Liver cancer can cause increased pressure in the portal vein, a major blood vessel in the liver.
+This can result in portal hypertension, and an increased risk of bleeding in the digestive tract.

 Alternative Therapies For Liver Cancer